samridhx0/samridhx0.github.io/README.md

 ```

 That's it!
 No build step, no deployment pipeline.
-## Philosophy

-This blog system embodies the principle of **simplicity at the core**:

 > "Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away." - Antoine de Saint-Exupéry

-Focus on writing.
-Everything else is optional.